JustinJudd/competition/README.md

+# Competition
-# Competition is a library to manage and run tournaments and other competitive events
+## Library to manage and run tournaments and other competitive events

-See github.com/justinjudd/competition-example for a fully fleshed-out example of how to use it
+See [my competition example](https://github.com/justinjudd/competition-example) for a fully fleshed-out example of how to use it